-Causes of Meningitis in Cats
+Causes of Meningitis

+- Bacteria of different species can cause meningitis if the pathogens enter a cat's central nervous system.
 This is why it is important to seek prompt treatment for any bacterial infections your cat develops.

-Fungal infections such as those caused by fungi in the Cryptococcus genus can cause meningitis.
+- Fungal infections such as those caused by fungi in the Cryptococcus genus can cause meningitis.

-The parasite Toxoplasma gondii is a protozoal parasite that causes toxoplasmosis and can also cause meningitis.
+- Parasites such asToxoplasma gondii (the protozoa that cause toxoplasmosis) can also cause meningitis.
 This parasite can be contracted by your cat if they hunt and consume an animal infected with the parasite.